kaulashish/Fish-Record/README.md

 2) GET `api/v1/records`

-Returns all the records as well as resized image download links
+Returns all the records as well as resized image links